-7.16 Which AMR systems are approved for installation?
+6.16 Which AMR systems are approved for installation?

 Urban Utilities has authorised the use of several wired and wireless AMR systems from different manufacturers.
 Wired AMR systems are commonly used in new developments; wireless AMR systems may be necessary when retrofitting submeters to an existing development.
 Only approved equipment shall be used for AMR installations.
-A list of Urban Utilities' approved products can be found on the SEQ Code IPAM list.
+A list of Urban

+Utilities' approved products can be found on the SEQ Code IPAM list.
 The list of approved products is subject to periodic review, and updates are published from time to time.
 To ensure you have the latest information, always refer to the SEQ Code website.

-7.17 Who can install an AMR system?
+6.17 Who can install an AMR system?

 AMR systems shall be installed by an Urban Utilities- approved installer only.
 Please contact Urban Utilities' approved AMR providers, who can advise on approved AMR installers.
+Urban Utilities providers must facilitate the manufacturer software for minor changes and must make this software available to Urban Utilities at no cost.

-7.18 Are there specific installation requirements?
+6.18 Are there specific installation requirements?